Nissan Sileighty: Variations

-While the Sileighty most commonly refers to a modified 180SX with the S13 Silvia front-end, variations of this approach using the front-ends of the vastly-different-in-design S14 and S15 Silvia models have also been produced.
-The variant with the S15 front-end is sometimes referred to as the "strawberry face" Sileighty due to the fact that the number "15" in the model code of the S15 Silvia also means "strawberry" in Japanese.
+Variations based on the S13-chassis Sileighty use the front-ends of the S14 and S15 Silvia, despite those models having a vastly different body style than the S13.
+The S15 variant is sometimes referred to as the "strawberry face" Sileighty due to the fact that the number "15" in the model code of the S15 Silvia also means "strawberry" in Japanese.
 A similar rendition of this approach can also be found on the S14 Silvia, which can be modified to use an S15 Silvia front-end.
 Enthusiasts would sometimes label these modifications with designations such as "S13.5", "S14.5" or similar for the purposes of brevity, with the number following the dot representing the front-end conversion and the corresponding model number before it representing the actual chassis of the car in which the front-end swap is performed on.

-Unlike the S13 Silvia, however, the S14 and S15 Silvias have significantly different body structures from each other including the 180SX, and thus requires several modifications to the body panels (and sometimes the body structure itself) before they can be properly applied onto the 180SX (the same applies to the S14 Silvia example above).
-However, due to the high popularity and demand of the S13-chassis cars, aftermarket parts manufacturers have made conversion kits for creating these types of vehicles.
-While this makes it somewhat similar to a true "cut and shut" or nikoichi (ニコイチ) vehicle in that the body structure has to be modified in order to accommodate the new parts as compared to using parts that shared the same body structure, the S13, S14, and S15 cars use the same platform despite having three different body styles, and so it is not truly considered to be one as the rest of the body structure remains untouched much like the Sileighty modification.